 The Joe Perdue Memorial Award

-Many of you may remember our friend and colleague Joe Perdue who passed away in 2015.
-Joe held positions as a faculty member at UNLV, University of Tennessee, Auburn University and Georgia State University.
-He was also very involved with CMAA and held positions such as Director of Education and Vice President.
+Joe Perdue held positions as a faculty member at UNLV, University of Tennessee, Auburn University and Georgia State University.
+He was also very involved with Club Managers Association of America (CMAA) and held positions such as Director of Education and Vice President.

 In addition to all of this, Joe served as a Commissioner for the Accreditation Commission for Programs in Hospitality Administration.
 Joe is remembered by his fellow commissioners as being a tireless advocate for the accreditation process.
 He was instrumental in promoting the value of accreditation to schools.
 Joe was the “behind the scenes” person, not looking for personal recognition, but rather continually worked to improve hospitality education.
-In 2016 the ACPHA Commission decided to develop an award to honor Joe’s memory and his work with accreditation.
+When Joe passed away in 2015, the ACPHA Commission decided to develop an award to honor Joe’s memory and his work with accreditation.

 2018 Awardee-Dr. Lynn Huffman